Alluxio/alluxio/docs/en/advanced/Scalability-Tuning.md

 ### Heartbeat Intervals and Timeouts

-The frequency in which the master checks for lost workers is set by the `alluxio.master.heartbeat.interval.ms` property, with a default value of `10s`.
+The frequency in which the master checks for lost workers is set by the `alluxio.master.worker.heartbeat.interval` property, with a default value of `10s`.
 Increase the interval to reduce the number of heartbeat checks.

 ## Alluxio Worker Configuration